-Impaired or Not, Medical Marijuana Patients Risk DUI Every Day
+Impaired Or Not, Medical Marijuana Patients Risk DUIs Every Day

 On any given day, an estimated 1 in 10 Oklahomans are breaking the law when they drive to work or run errands.
 The reason?
 They legally consumed medical marijuana within the last month.

 Under Oklahoma’s current DUI laws, they could be guilty of DUI even if they haven’t consumed marijuana that day or even that week.

 When Oklahoma voters passed SQ 788 and legalized medical marijuana in 2018, a paradox of legal consumption and illegal driving was created.
 This has led to hundreds of thousands of Oklahomans being at risk of arrest and conviction of a DUI when they are not actually impaired.

 The personal impact of a DUI arrest can be financially, emotionally and socially devastating.
 “False positive” DUI arrests of people who are not impaired also do nothing to make our roads safer.
 At a time when our state is actively working toward criminal justice reform and the people have voted to legalize medical marijuana, we cannot ignore this gap between our DUI laws and reality.